shoaib555/TSF-Internship/README.md

 # TSF-Internship
-These are the tasks that were assigned during the internship.
+These are the tasks that were assigned during the one month internship.